 Below you’ll find a list of 9 questions to help you assess whether you might be experiencing symptoms of pure O. Answer “yes” to any that you relate to and keep track of your number of “yeses.”
 This quiz should take no more than a few minutes.

 Before you begin, it’s important to understand that this quiz is only a screening tool to help identify symptoms that may indicate you are experiencing symptoms of pure O OCD.
 It is not a diagnostic test.
-If you find that many of these questions resonate with your experience, it can be a good idea to reach out to a mental health professional for a more thorough evaluation.
+If you find that many of these questions resonate with your experience, it’s best to reach out to a mental health professional for a more thorough evaluation.

 1. Do you experience frequent, unwanted, disturbing thoughts that feel completely out of line with your actual values or beliefs (like violent, sexual, or immoral thoughts)?